populationgenomics/saige-tenk10k/README.md

 It outputs two objects:

 * MT object, all retained samples and variants (both common & rare at this stage)
-* plink object for only 2,000 variants (minor allele count>20), after LD pruning - this is for the estimation of the variance ratio (VR plinks)
+* plink object for only 2,000 variants (minor allele count>20), after LD pruning - this is for the estimation of the variance ratio (VR plinks, input to SAIGE-QTL)

 ### To run